jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 :institution: Harvard University

 ..
 XXX: Search and replace sklearn with Scikit-Learn wherever it's mentioned in the text.
+..
+XXX: Also make the capitalization of Hyperopt-Sklearn consistent

 --------------------------------------------------------------------------------------------
 Hyperopt: A Python Library for Optimizing the Hyperparameters of Machine Learning Algorithms